No products selected

 - Use consistent criteria across all candidates so scores are meaningful.

-- Shortlist two to four products, then review detailed pages before buying.
+- Narrow the list to two to four products, then review the detailed pages before buying.

-- Use affiliate clicks only after tradeoffs are clear and fit is validated.
+- Use retailer links only after the tradeoffs are clear.

 Common Comparison Mistakes to Avoid

-A frequent mistake is mixing different decision layers in one pass.
-Shoppers often compare brand reputation, feature lists, and price gaps simultaneously, which makes tradeoffs look random.
-Better results come from sequence: first confirm use-case fit, then evaluate workflow friction, then assess value.
+A frequent mistake is mixing too many variables at once.
+Shoppers often compare brand reputation, feature lists, and price gaps in the same pass, which makes tradeoffs look random.
+Better results come from sequence: first confirm the use case, then compare the important specs, then assess value.

 Another common issue is over-weighting short-term excitement.
-A model can look impressive in specs yet create daily friction through slow warm-up, higher cleanup overhead, or difficult consistency.
-Sustainable satisfaction depends on how the setup performs across hundreds of routine uses, not one perfect test shot.
+A model can look impressive on paper yet become annoying because of slow warm-up, extra cleanup, or inconsistent results.
+Long-term satisfaction depends on how the setup performs across regular use, not one perfect test shot.

-Use comparison mode as a decision filter, not a final verdict engine.
-Once a shortlist is clear, open each product detail page and evaluate serviceability, accessory compatibility, and ownership cadence.
-This is where practical differences become obvious and where most buyer regret can be prevented.
+Use comparison mode as a way to narrow the list, not as a one-click verdict.
+Once the field is small, open each product page and check serviceability, accessory compatibility, and the latest pricing.
+That is where the practical differences usually become obvious.

 - Avoid comparing more than four products at once unless the use case is identical.

-- Do not treat average star ratings as a direct proxy for your workflow fit.
+- Do not treat average star ratings as a perfect proxy for how the product will work for you.

 - Account for grinder, accessory, and maintenance requirements in total cost.